rashmiranjan042/Azure_data_engineering_olympic_data/step-4 azure data factory.md

 using this we will create a pipeline and run activities .

 cdc in preview phase it will lauch by azure in upcoming days in which it will going to be stable.

+# pipeline
+in pipeline there are lot of activities to do on data. lets create a pipeline

+scrrenshot 14

+click on ... right side of pipeline , create a pipeline named as pipeline1. we also create a folder of pipeline to run.

+screenshot 15

+Here we can rename the pipeline.

+These are the activities perform in a pipeline to build a successful pipeline to run.

+# activities
+represent a processing step in a pipeline.

+There are 3 types of activities.

+a) Data movemnt activities

+b) Data transformation activities

+c) control flow activities

+# datsets

+Datasets are the reference point of the data we ant to use in our activities  as inputs or outputs.

+In this project , the datasets are the reference point to raw data directory which reside in container. where we aaare going to ingest the data and store in raw data.

+# linked service
+Linked services are like connect strings, which define the connection information that's needed for data factory to connect to external sources.

+# data flow
+Using data flow we create visually designed transformaqtions in azure data factory.

+Data flows allow data engineers to develop data transformation logic without writting code.

+This data flow run on adf managed clusters for scaled out data processing.

+# validation and publish all

+click on validate to check the validation of code or activies.

+publich all is the save option.

+# trigger

+after publishing the pipeline ,

+we need to run the pipeline

+to run a pipeline we set triger .

+Triggers represent a unit of processing that determines when a pipeline exzecution need to be kicked off.

+# types
+1) scheduled trigger   ( A trigger that invokes a pipeline on a wall clock schedule )
+2) tumbling window trigger  ( a trigger that operates on a periodic interval)
+3) event based trigger    ( A trigger that responds to an event)